marcotuliomrt/Kuka-target-tracking/README.md

 3. Give permission (full control) to “Users”, just to be able to do the next step of creating the shared folder
 4. Inside disk D, create a folder to be shared, you will only edit this folder
 5. Now that the folder has already been created, remove permission from disk D for Users (so you don't do shit changing some file you shouldn't)
-6. Give full permissions to “users” only for the previously created shared folder → NOTE: a copy of this folder will appear on the first file level, along with disk D and other files, you will edit this copy, inside disk D you I won't be able to edit anything else, because I took permission
+6. Give full permissions to “users” only for the previously created shared folder → NOTE: a copy of this folder will appear on the first file level, along with disk D and other files, you will edit this copy, inside disk D you won't be able to edit anything else, because I took permission

 On the Client